White House, GOP House leaders reach tentative debt ceiling deal to avert default

 McCarthy had been at the Capitol all weekend, and he told reporters Saturday morning that he was "optimistic" a deal would be reached.

 CBS News learned that the agreement raises the debt limit for two years and keep non-defense spending flat, at 2023 fiscal year levels, for two years as well.
-Non-defense spending would then increase by 1% in the 2025 fiscal year.
+Under the deal, non-defense spending would then increase by 1% in the 2025 fiscal year.

-The deal also fully funds medical care for veterans, including the PACT Act, which was passed last year and expands benefits to 3.5 million veterans who have been exposed to toxic burn pits during wartime, CBS News learned.
+The agreement also fully funds medical care for veterans, including the PACT Act, which was passed last year and expands benefits to 3.5 million veterans who have been exposed to toxic burn pits during wartime, CBS News learned.
+Per the deal, the PACT Act's Toxic Exposure Fund will keep its funding through at least 2025.

+Work requirements had been a major sticking point in the negotiations.
+The deal included no drastic changes to Medicaid, CBS News learned.
+It was still unclear exactly how the Supplemental Nutrition Assistance Program (SNAP) and the Temporary Assistance for Needy Families (TANF) program would be impacted.

 The breakthrough came just days before the government was expected to exhaust the ability to pay its bills, an unprecedented event that would send shockwaves through the global economy.
 Treasury Secretary Janet Yellen on Friday pushed back the estimated deadline on the so-called "x-date" from June 1 to June 5, giving negotiators some breathing room.